nanz6/projects_of_strong_lensing/lenstronomy_ALMA_likelihood_and_source_recon/additional_tests/ALMA_point_source_fitting/readme.md

    - Lens params: Parameters of the lens profile.
    - PS source position: Position (x and y) parameters for the source modeled as a point source.
    - PS source amplitude: Amplitude for the source modeled as a point source.
- - Right:
+ - Right: (For the quadruply imaged quasar fitting, the positions of the four lensed PS images are free parameters, and some lens and source parameters are therefore derived from these positions.
+These parameters are listed as the "Solved nonlinear lens and source params" below.)
    - Independent nonlinear lens and source params: The independent, nonlinear parameters of the parametric lens and the Sersic source profile.
-   - Source nonlinear lens and source params: The non-independent parameters of the parametric lens and source profiles that are inferred through a nonlinear solver from the point source lensed positions.
+   - Solved nonlinear lens and source params: The non-independent parameters of the parametric lens and source profiles that are inferred through a nonlinear solver from the point source lensed positions.
    - Sersic Amplitude: The amplitude of the Sersic source profile.
    - Point source lensed positions: The lensed positions of the point source (the quasar), which are treated as free parameters during the fitting.
    - Point source amplitude: The amplitude of the point source.